franklyT/kohai.js/README.md

 ### gulp "build-site" to build site to dist folder

-Note: Quick and dirty CSS-in-JS solution supports only media queries in the SASS style for personal use but could be rolled to support more easily
+Note: Our quick and dirty CSS-in-JS solution supports only SASS-style media queries currently (all that was required for personal use) but could be rolled to accept more SASS-style queries easily.